ShichengChen/Audio-Source-Separation/readme.md

 - Uniformly select a segment of length between 0.25 and 0.5 seconds
 - Modulate its pitch by a random number between -0.5 and 0.5 of half-steps

+<div style="page-break-after: always;"></div>

 ## Facebook Net for Audio Source Separation
-- **structure A**, make the decoding part to be same as encoding, remove downsample and upsample, remove confusion loss.
+- **Structure A**, I made the decoding part to be same as encoding, removed downsample and upsample, removed confusion loss.
 - I used data augmentation strategy from u-wave-net paper.
 For example, A is mix audio, B is vocals and C is accompaniment.
 B * factor0 + C * factor1 = newA, I used A as input and C*factor1 as label.
 Factor0 and factor1 is chosen uniformly from the interval [0.7, 1.0].
-- I used ccmixter as dataset.
+- I used Ccmixter as dataset.

-##### Result for this structure
+#### Result for this structure
-- ccmixter has 3 Children's songs, two songs as training data and the other as testing data, the result on testing data is also very good even though is slightly worse than training data.
+- Ccmixter has 3 Children's songs, two songs as training data and the other as testing data, the result on testing data is also very good even though is slightly worse than training data.
-- Three rap songs can also generalize well
+- Three rap songs can also generalize well.
-- Two songs have different background music and same lyrics(two same voice), generalization is ok, ok, but worse than above two situations
+- Two songs have different background music and same lyrics(two same voice), generalization is also ok, but worse than above two situations
-- first 45 songs for training and last 5 songs for testing, the results is still not good.
+- First 45 songs for training and last 5 songs for testing, the results is still not good.
 - If I chose 9 different types of music, even in training set, the result is not good.
 I am trying to solve this problem.

-##### some other tests
+#### Some other tests
-- add downsample and upsample, add confusion loss, use short time fourier transform to preprocess the raw audio.
+- Add downsample and upsample, add confusion loss, use short time fourier transform to preprocess the raw audio.
 The results are worse than **structure A**.

-##### domain confusion loss
+#### Domain confusion loss
-- I just implemented the domain confusion loss in [there](https://github.com/ShichengChen/Domain-Adversarial-Training-of-Neural-Networks).
+- I implemented a domain confusion loss in [there](https://github.com/ShichengChen/Domain-Adversarial-Training-of-Neural-Networks).
 - My result is better than original paper's result, but when I add to **structure A**, the result became very bad.
 Because I think that I need the domain information when I generate the music without voice.
 I should keep the original music and accompaniment having same type.

-##### TODO
+#### TODO
- - try to add decoding part to structure A. The bottleneck during inference is the autoregressive process done by the WaveNet, try to use dedicated CUDA kernels [code](https://github.com/NVIDIA/nv-wavenet/tree/master/pytorch) by
+ - Try to add decoding part to structure A. The bottleneck during inference is the autoregressive process done by the WaveNet, try to use dedicated CUDA kernels [code](https://github.com/NVIDIA/nv-wavenet/tree/master/pytorch) by
 NVIDIA

+<div style="page-break-after: always;"></div>

 # [U-Wave-Net](https://github.com/f90/Wave-U-Net)
 ## Model Structure
 ![uwavenet](https://raw.githubusercontent.com/f90/Wave-U-Net/master/waveunet.png)
-- they use LeakyReLU activation except for the final one, which uses tanh
+- Use LeakyReLU activation except for the final one, which uses tanh
-- downsampling discards features for every other time step to halve the time resolution
+- Downsampling discards features for every other time step to halve the time resolution
-- Concat(x) concatenates the current high-level features with more local features x
+- Concat concatenates the current high-level features with more local features x
-- since they do not padding zeros and so they need to crop for concatenating.
+- Since they do not padding zeros and so they need to crop for concatenating.

 ## Data Augmentation
 - A is mix audio, B is vocals and C is accompaniment.